mdcdi1315/dotnetresourcesextensions/README.md

 Please report any bugs you have found out during the project usage.

 Most programs are imperfect , and even this one is no exception.
-I will be very glad to hear about bugs you have found!
+I will be very glad to hear about any bugs you have found!

 <p style="font-size:9.2509px">
-	(This project is open-source and is liscensed under the MIT Liscense)
+	(This project is open-source and is licensed to you under the MIT License)
 </p>